 My research primarily focuses on international security and conflict.
 My current research centers around my dissertation, entitled “Coalition of the Ending: Why States Withdraw from Military Coalitions”.
 I study the causes and conditions motivating states to discontinue supporting an ongoing military coalition operation and prematurely abandon their partners.
 In exploring coalition defection, I advance three separate theoretical arguments focusing on three levels of analysis.
 First, drawing on rationalist approaches to leadership survival and international conflict, I argue that major episodes of civil discontent such as severe civil wars and coups cause leaders to defect from international coalitions to bolster their security at home.
 Second, I posit that mixed regimes are more reliable coalition partners because the threat of severe domestic punishment for failure in foreign policy and reliance on external support motivate mixed regime leaders not to abandon coalition partners.
-Finally, I claim that states unsatisfied with their current levels of alliance and political embeddedness with a coalition leader will not defect from coalition operations.
+Finally, I claim that states discontented with their current security and political embeddedness with a coalition leader will not defect from coalition operations.
 I rely on a mixed-method approach that combines quantitative and qualitative analyses to evaluate my arguments using original and existing data.
 The quantitative component of my dissertation includes maximum likelihood estimations (e.g., probate and logistic regressions) and duration analysis models.

 WORKING/UNDER REVIEW PAPERS